Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

 - render text
 - better cmake
 - a sprite initializer after initShader
-- move set/get to header
+- move set/get to header (done game)
 - move constructor to header
 - logic family get/set/constructor
+- a resource class and a interface class for editor

 # Note:
 - use typedef